-This Rio Vista Airport Land Use Compatibility Plan presents an update to the land use compatibility policies that apply to future development in the vicinity of Rio Vista Airport (also referred to as the Airport).
+This Rio Vista Airport Land Use Compatibility Plan updates land use compatibility policies applicable to future development in the vicinity of Rio Vista Airport (Airport).
 The policies herein are designed to ensure that future land uses in the surrounding area will remain compatible with the realistically foreseeable, forecasted aircraft activity at the Airport.
-As adopted by the Solano County Airport Land Use Commission (ALUC or Commission), these policies provide the foundation through which the ALUC can execute its duties in land use development review, in accordance with Section 21670 et seq. of the California State Public Utilities Code.
+As adopted by the Solano County Airport Land Use Commission (ALUC or Commission), these policies provide the foundation through which the ALUC can execute its duties to review land use development in accordance with California's State Aeronautics Act (Pub.
+Util.
+Code, § 21670 et seq.).

-The compatibility criteria defined by these policies are also intended to be reflected within general plans and other policy instruments adopted by jurisdictions that manage land uses near Rio Vista Airport.
-Specifically, the Rio Vista Airport Land Use Compatibility Plan (ALUCP) affects and requires action by the following jurisdictions:
+The compatibility criteria defined by these policies are also intended to be reflected within general plans and other policy instruments adopted by Solano County and the City of Rio Vista.
+These jurisdictions are responsible for overseeing land use in the areas around Rio Vista Airport.